sandydunlop/markista/README.md

 ## Introduction

-Markist is a [doclet](https://docs.oracle.com/javase/8/docs/technotes/guides/javadoc/doclet/overview.html) that turns your Java documentation comments into Markdown, suitable for use with [Github](https://github.com/), [MkDocs](https://www.mkdocs.org/), etc.
+Markista is a [doclet](https://docs.oracle.com/javase/8/docs/technotes/guides/javadoc/doclet/overview.html) that turns your Java documentation comments into Markdown, suitable for use with [Github](https://github.com/), [MkDocs](https://www.mkdocs.org/), etc.

 Marklist is under active development and has reached a point where it is becoming useful.
 There will be features that aren't completely implemented yet.